Who We Are

 The story began with a life-changing experience near midnight one Saturday night for Dr. Walker, a minister, when a young man named “Roy” called him and told him he had written a letter to him.
 Roy said by the time Dr. Walker received the letter, he, Roy, would be dead.
 He gave no address and hung up.
 (And there was no caller ID in 1963.)
 The next morning Roy called back and said that his name was Roy Brown, but he still refused to give his address.
 This time, after a long conversation, he agreed to meet with Dr. Walker.
 A few minutes before he was to leave for the appointment, Dr. Walker received a phone call from the police.
 They had found the body of Roy Brown in a gas-filled apartment.
 On his body was a letter addressed to Dr. Walker.

 A few weeks later about 30 people from a cross section of the community (a teacher, a laundry man and his wife, an office secretary, a legal officer, a carpenter, a nurse, a student, a policeman and a deaconess of the church) gathered to talk about starting a telephone counseling center.
 It would be staffed by trained volunteers, backed by volunteer professionals, and available to people in need via the telephone.
-Three years later, after much planning and groundwork, on March 6, l963, the first Lifeline Center opened in Sydney, r.
+Three years later, after much planning and groundwork, on March 6, l963, the first Lifeline Center opened in Sydney.
 Subsequently, the Lifeline organization of Australia spread to the rest of the world becoming CONTACT in the United States.

 In 1972, a collaboration of ministers from the Oak Ridge Ministerial Association began to lay the groundwork and carefully plan for such a program in Oak Ridge.
 Early in 1973 the first training classes were held: one in the morning and one in the evening every week for two hours a session for 26 weeks.
 Four hundred people of all faiths signed up for the training.
 Some 120 people completed the 26 weeks of training and on November 3, 1973, CONTACT sent its first telephone volunteer from a very moving commissioning service to answer the CONTACT Care Line for the very first time with “This is CONTACT, may I help you.”
 There was a community pioneer spirit, vitality and energy that was exciting, contagious and synergistic.
 Working together with folks from all over the city of Oak Ridge and throughout Anderson County, volunteers provided services to meet the needs of the area.
 Lee Morris, a speaker for the first training class, and several other members of that first class have continued their support of the program through these many years.

 There is no doubt that the foundation laid by the steering committee and early board members has had a profound effect on the outstanding service and longevity of CONTACT.
 Through many years of service, CONTACT has maintained full accreditation with CONTACT USA, the national organization.
+(CONTACT USA is now the International Council for Helplines.)

 From November 1, 1984 to January 1, 2009, CONTACT operated an after-school helpline called TeleFriend for latch-key children before there were after-school programs to meet this need.
 In 2001, CONTACT started a new program called Reassurance Contact.
 Trained volunteers call clients every day at an agreed-upon time to check on their well-being.
 At its inception, this program was somewhat limited in scope since all calls were made by volunteers on the crisis lines.